cfpbbryan/package-management/README.md

   ```

 ## Local Windows event log search examples
-Use PowerShell to retrieve the same `integrity-check.ps1` events from
+Use PowerShell to retrieve the same `integrity-check.ps1` and
-your Windows 11 machine without Splunk:
+`lockdown-check.ps1` events from your Windows 11 machine without Splunk.

 - Recent informational events from the script source (mirrors the first SPL
   example):